jamesbrobb/ts-ast-parser-v2/README.md

 # Typescript AST Parser

-A parser that converts `.ts` files into human readable objects.
+A parser to convert `.ts` files into human readable objects.

 ---
-Example usage of `parse` function from `./parser.ts`:

 1) [Example file to parse](#1)
 2) [Calling the `parse` function](#2)
 3) [Example output from `parse`](#3)